-Emily Dunkirk is the lead character in my upcoming novella, “Rise or Die” (Editorial Note: Later renamed to “Clash by Night” when it was published in an anthology).
+Emily Dunkirk is the protagonist of my book, “Clash by Night.”
 In 2114, she’s an art curator working for the Monumentalists, an international organization devoted to rescuing the world’s lost and stolen artworks.
 The organization is a successor to the Monuments Men Foundation, originally formed in World War II to find and preserve artwork stolen by the Nazis.

-She’s leading a dangerous mission to rescue the One World Exhibit, a traveling art exhibition promoting world peace that had gone missing thirty-two years before in Brazil upon the advent of World War III and the Time of Troubles that followed.
+She’s leading a dangerous mission to rescue the One World Exhibit, a traveling art exhibition promoting world peace that went missing thirty-two years before in Brazil upon the advent of the global Time of Troubles that followed.

 As an exercise, I often start off by writing a profile for each major character in a story.
 Here’s the profile for Emily Dunkirk, the leader of the mission.
 She’s 34 years old, 5’8″, 130 pounds and has long brown hair.